 - Sunday, December 17, 3:00 PM Divine Word Chapel, Northbrook

-Two of the composer's works for multiple soloiststhe profound Sinfonia Concertante for Violin and Viola and his lively Sinfonia Concertante for Four Windsare featured in this year's Mozart birthday celebration program that also includes the Symphony No. 33.
+Two of the composer's works for multiple soloists—the profound Sinfonia Concertante for Violin and Viola and his lively Sinfonia Concertante for Four Winds—are featured in a Mozart birthday celebration program that also includes the Symphony No. 33.
 Join us to discover why critics and audiences cheer whenever Music Director Jane Glover conducts Mozart.

 - Sunday, January 28, 7:30 PM North Shore Center, Skokie